 Revenue Recognition.
 We recognize revenue upon shipment of products when title and risk of loss passes, and when terms are fixed and collection is probable.
-In cases where product installation services are essential to the functionality of the equipment, we defer the portion of revenue for the sale attributable to installation until we have completed the installation.
-When terms of sale include subjective customer acceptance criteria, we defer revenue until we have achieved the acceptance criteria.
-Concurrent with the shipment of a product, we accrue estimated product return reserves and warranty expenses.
+Revenue from services includes after-market services, installation and implementation of products, and turnkey security screening services.
+The portion of revenue for the sale attributable to installation is deferred and recognized when the installation service is provided.
+In an instance where terms of sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria.
+Concurrent with the shipment of the product, we accrue estimated product return reserves and warranty expenses.
 Critical judgments made by management related to revenue recognition include the determination of whether or not customer acceptance criteria are perfunctory or inconsequential.
-The determination of whether or not the customer acceptance terms are perfunctory or inconsequential impacts the amount and timing of the revenue that we recognize.
-Critical judgments also include estimates of warranty reserves, which are established based on historical experience and knowledge of the product.
+The determination of whether or not customer acceptance terms are perfunctory or inconsequential impacts the amount and timing of revenue recognized.
+Critical judgments also include estimates of warranty reserves, which are established based on historical experience and knowledge of the product under warranty.